liftbridge-io/liftbridge/documentation/client_implementation.md

 // GetStream returns the given stream or nil if unknown. func (m *Metadata) GetStream(name string) *StreamInfo {}

-// GetStreams returns a map containing all streams with the given subject.
-This
-// does not match on wildcard subjects, e.g.  "foo.*". func (m *Metadata) GetStreams(subject string) []*StreamInfo {}

 // PartitionCountForStream returns the number of partitions for the given
 // stream.